Mirena is more than 99% effective at preventing pregnancy for as long as you want for up to 5 years.

 Mirena prevents pregnancy, most likely in several ways:

-• Thickens cervical mucus to prevent sperm from entering your uterus
+• Thickening cervical mucus to prevent sperm from entering your uterus

-• Inhibits sperm from reaching or fertilizing your egg
+• Inhibiting sperm from reaching or fertilizing your egg

 Mirena does not protect against HIV or STDs.